doublesymmetry/react-native-track-player/docs/docs/api/events.md

 | playlist | `string` | The track playlist |

 ### `Event.RemotePause`
 Fired when the user presses the pause button.
-Only fired if the `CAPABILITY_PAUSE` is allowed or if there's a change in outputs (e.g.: headphone disconnected).
+Only fired if the [`Capability.Pause`](./constants/capability.md) is allowed or if there's a change in outputs (e.g.: headphone disconnected).

 ### `Event.RemoteStop`
 Fired when the user presses the stop button.
-Only fired if the `CAPABILITY_STOP` is allowed.
+Only fired if the [`Capability.Stop`](./constants/capability.md) is allowed.

 ### `Event.RemoteSkip`
 Fired when the user skips to a track in the queue.
-Only fired if the `CAPABILITY_SKIP` is allowed.
+Only fired if the [`Capability.Skip`](./constants/capability.md) is allowed.

 | Param | Type     | Description   |
 | ----- | -------- | ------------- |
 | index | `number` | The track index  |

 ### `Event.RemoteNext`
 Fired when the user presses the next track button.
-Only fired if the `CAPABILITY_SKIP_TO_NEXT` is allowed.
+Only fired if the [`Capability.SkipToNext`](./constants/capability.md) is allowed.

 ### `Event.RemotePrevious`
 Fired when the user presses the previous track button.
-Only fired if the `CAPABILITY_SKIP_TO_PREVIOUS` is allowed.
+Only fired if the [`Capability.SkipToPrevious`](./constants/capability.md) is allowed.

 ### `Event.RemoteSeek`
 Fired when the user changes the position of the timeline.
-Only fired if the `CAPABILITY_SEEK_TO` is allowed.
+Only fired if the [`Capability.SeekTo`](./constants/capability.md) is allowed.

 | Param    | Type     | Description   |
 | -------- | -------- | ------------- |
 | position | `number` | The position in seconds |

 ### `Event.RemoteSetRating`
 Fired when the user changes the rating for the track.
-Only fired if the `CAPABILITY_SET_RATING` is allowed.
+Only fired if the [`Capability.SetRating`](./constants/capability.md) is allowed.

 | Param  | Type     | Description   |
 | ------ | -------- | ------------- |
 | rating | Depends on the [Rating Type](./constants/rating.md) | The rating that was set |

 ### `Event.RemoteJumpForward`
 Fired when the user presses the jump forward button.
-Only fired if the `CAPABILITY_JUMP_FORWARD` is allowed.
+Only fired if the [`Capability.JumpForward`](./constants/capability.md) is allowed.

 | Param    | Type     | Description   |
 | -------- | -------- | ------------- |
 | interval | `number` | The number of seconds to jump forward.
 It's usually the `forwardJumpInterval` set in the options. |

 ### `Event.RemoteJumpBackward`
 Fired when the user presses the jump backward button.
-Only fired if the `CAPABILITY_JUMP_BACKWARD` is allowed.
+Only fired if the [`Capability.JumpBackward`](./constants/capability.md) is allowed.

 | Param    | Type     | Description   |
 | -------- | -------- | ------------- |